-The Company was incorporated under the laws of the province of British Columbia on August 30, 2018 under the name IMC International Mining Corp. for the purpose of a plan of arrangement with Chemesis International Inc. The Company is currently a private Company and is a junior mineral exploration company engaged in the business of acquiring, exploring and evaluating natural resource properties in British Columbia and Arizona, USA.
+The Company was incorporated under the laws of the province of British Columbia on August 30, 2018 under the name IMC International Mining Corp. for the purpose of a plan of arrangement with Chemesis International Inc. The Company is currently a reporting issuer and is a junior mineral exploration company engaged in the business of acquiring, exploring and evaluating natural resource properties in British Columbia and Arizona, USA.
 The Company has recently focused on the acquisition of interests in the State of Arizona, USA, through its whollyowned subsidiary, Canadian Mining of Arizona Inc. ("CMAI").
-The Arizona subsidiary was incorporated April 17, 2007 under the name Canadian Mining of Arizona Inc. The Company acquired the wholly-owned subsidiary and all of its issued and outstanding shares along with all of its assets as part of the plan of arrangement with CMAI's then parent company Chemesis International Inc. ("Chemesis"), a publicly t CMAI raded company.
+The Arizona subsidiary was incorporated April 17, 2007 under the name Canadian Mining of Arizona Inc. The Company acquired the wholly-owned subsidiary and all of its issued and outstanding shares along with all of its assets as part of the plan of arrangement with CMAI's then parent company Chemesis International Inc. ("Chemesis"), a publicly traded company.

 The Company and Chemesis entered into a plan of arrangement (the "Arrangement") completed February 1, 2019.
-Under the terms of the Arrangement, the Company issued 3,246,625 common shares to Chemesis in exchange for Chemesis' 100% interest in Canadian Mining of Arizona Inc.
+Under the terms of the Arrangement, the Company issued 3,246,621 common shares to Chemesis in exchange for Chemesis' 100% interest in Canadian Mining of Arizona Inc. Further, the Company granted 305,000 options at a weighted average exercise price of \$1.02 per option and 229,014 warrants at an exercise price of \$1.00.